 dinner in Oaxaca

 The cost of the retreat depends on the room – what’s available and as folx sign up, these options will narrow, of course.
 Note: Options with strikethrough are no longer available.
-[ALL OPTIONS SOLD OUT]
+SOLD OUT

 1 single room, with a king bed: